Open-Science-Tools/nd2reader/README.md

 ### About

 `nd2reader` is a pure-Python package that reads images produced by NIS Elements 4.0+.
 It has only been definitively tested on NIS Elements 4.30.02 Build 1053.
-Support for older versions is planned.
+Support for older versions is being actively worked on.

 .nd2 files contain images and metadata, which can be split along multiple dimensions: time, fields of view (xy-plane), focus (z-plane), and filter channel.